upstairsisboiling/upstairsisboiling.github.io/README.md

 - `templates/pages` contains the templates for each page type.
 - `templates/helpers.js` contains Handlebars helpers.

-When make changes to the Handlebars helpers, you need to restart the watcher.
+After making changes to the Handlebars helpers, you need to restart the watcher.
+By default, all posts will have 'text' type.

-###### Adding new post types
+##### Adding new post types

 `templates/pages/post` has a few subfolders, corresponding to different post types.
 By adding another, you simply introduce a new post type.